kelu124/echomods/include/AddQSTobo.md

 The pulser is controled by a double signal, one, _PulseOn_, to start the pulse, and the other, _PulseOff_, to bring the pulse back to 0.

-Resources for controlling the pulser can be seen using a [dedicated arduino control](/oneeye/) with [this code](/oneeye/oneye_pulser.ino) (for example, to be adjusted), or with a [raspberry pi](/tomtom/20170506-RPiAndTobo.md).
-You can of course try other ways!
+__Note__: The setup presented here was with the [Raspberry Pi + ADC setup](/elmo/data/arduino/20170611-arduino.md).
+Raspberry Pi kernel modules and software can be found following the previous link.

 The _PulseOn_, _PulseOff_ and signal output are represented below.

 ### Controls

 Yellow is PulseOn, Blue is PulseOff.
 The logic is also 3.3V and 5V tolerant.
+Here, the control signals were produced with a raspberry pi.

 #### Controls